andrelandgraf/laravel-docker/README.md

 ```

 This prevents bad JS code to get commited. -> Fix ESLint errors and try to commit again.

+You can run eslint on the terminal like that: `./node_modules/.bin/eslint myFile.js`

 **Application key - Setting up laravel after docker-compose up**
  ```